akersten/javelin/README.md

 A player may choose to discard one of their face-up cards and replace it with a freshly-drawn card from the deck.

-When a card is replaced, it retains its orientation (i.e. a replaced sideways card will remain sideways).
+If a sideways card is replaced, it resets its orientation (i.e. a sideways card is replaced with an upright card and can be used to attack or guess again).

 ## Scoring
 (Todo)